Manvel/blog/pages/projects/cba/rewriting.md

 seems to be a good idea to start ahead.
 ### Components and UI

-The rewrite hasn't't introduced many UI changes, but rather it introduced replacement of old Jquery libraries with much more lightweight and independent Web Components.
+The rewrite hasn't introduced many UI changes, but rather it introduced replacement of old Jquery libraries with much more lightweight and independent Web Components.
 It did require some effort to rewrite the components, but now they have all the basis for easier modifications and are separate modules, so